ksw7564/node2vec_CVE/README.md

 data_file is CVE -> Pretreatment

+The project was launched to create categories of data vulnerabilities using cve.
+It was expected that using the language model of word2vec would not produce information that is different from cve details.
+So I decided to approach it as a graph model.
+I decided to use cve_id and freetext for the graph.
+Freetext includes detailed information on vulnerabilities and classification information such as areas to which they belong, so it is decided to produce a new perspective through freetext.
+The goal is to use a five-year cve_id.
+The latest security vulnerability information is most accurate to be posted on the community, and freetext is idfed for clarity to pick out the most important words.
+Of course, I think that important words can be removed through idf, but I excluded them.
+This is because the operating system or major programs, such as the window, can be seen as important, but they are too large a category.

 # ngram_idmaping.Py
 This is a file that maps to pre-processed data.
 It's exactly a reverse index job.